langenhagen/DBSCAN/README.md

 # DBSCAN
-Cpp impl of the DB Scan algorithm
+Cpp implementation of the DB Scan algorithm.

-Environment: Visual Studio 2010

 Implementation of the DBSCAN clustering algorithm on arbitrary dimensionality.
 Do what the fuck you want with it.
 Documentation inlined.

+Environment: Visual Studio 2010